colorwheeloflife/translink/README.md

 Getting Started:
   This project has two start scripts to fire up.
 The first is for the client application.
 The second is for the server that do the calls to the Translink API.

-  1) In root directory, enter npm start to run.
+  1) In root directory, enter "npm start" to run.

-  2) Within the server directory, enter npm start to run.
+  2) Within the server directory, enter "npm start" to run.

   * This application is only built to operate in the development environment.